Perrishnikov/covidBrown/README.md

 * 7 day average - display options
 * change orientation to breakpoints.
 Check for iOS for font-size
 * look into resolution for mobile (window.devicePixelRatio}dppx)
+* stats
+  1. entity population with percentages of infected